 - Refer to the next chapters for more details on configuring your wireless network's settings. - Refer to your device's user manual for more details on connecting it to your wireless network.

-3 Configuring the General settings
+3 Configuring the General and Advanced Settings

 3.1 Logging into the Web GUI